telekom/identity-iris-keycloak-charts/README.md

 # Target Audience

 This chart installs [Keycloak](https://www.keycloak.org/documentation.html). \
-It is suitable for installations on plain kubernetes (eg. AWS EKS) where RedHat-support is not available. \
+It is suitable for installations on OTC, AWS EKS, AppAgile and CaaS.
-For OpenShift environments (eg. AppAgile) the chart "rhsso-broker" should be preferred.

 # TL;DR;